Followers

 Fort Ticonderoga

-Fort Ti is the big daddy of forts, the big kahuna, The Gibraltar of the North, and figures largely in my novel, The North Spy.
-The name "Ticonderoga" comes from the Iroquois word tekontaró:ken, meaning "it is at the junction of two waterways" Situated between lakes Champlain and Lake George, the site dominated the transit route between Canada and the American colonies, making it a strategic a place as any in North America.
+Fort Ti is the big daddy of forts, the big kahuna, the Gibraltar of the North, and figures largely in my novel, The North Spy.
+The name "Ticonderoga" comes from the Iroquois word tekontaró:ken, meaning "it is at the junction of two waterways."
+Situated between Lake Champlain and Lake George, the site dominated the transit route between Canada and the American colonies, making it as strategic a place as any in North America.
 I visited once when I was very young and twice as an adult and have not begun to scratch the surface of its historical and geographic significance.

 The Gibraltar of the North